chandler-barlow/controller-interceptor/README.md

 ### Tracing

-The trace ids are of the format `instanceId-requestId`.
+The trace ids are of the format `X-Trace-Id`.
 The instanceId is generated when the server starts, and the requestId is generated when the route is called.
 This allows for tracaing calls to specific routes as well as tracing requests to a specific instance of a service.

 ### requestInfo